Freskoko/INF161_H23/project/README.md

 <p>
 Values above 10.01 in **Solskinstid** are are considered  malformed</p>
-18 data points turn into NaN.
+123 data points are transformed into NaN.

 The solskinstid scale is between 0-10